spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 If you implemented the respawn coroutine then you should also see the health pack reappear after a short time.
 Here's how it should look:

 ![Two clients running locally demonstrate the health pickup behaviour]({{assetRoot}}assets/health-pickups-tutorial/health-pickup-demo.gif)

+## Well-done, and welcome to the GDK!

+We’d love to know what you think, and invite you to join our community on [our forums](https://forums.improbable.io/), or on [Discord](https://discordapp.com/invite/SCZTCYm).